SimonRuttmann/BlenderRobot/README.md

   ![Idle](media/gifs/idle/Robo_Idle_Colour_Front_View.gif)
 - **Dancing** – because why not? 🕺

-   If you encounter me in the disco, this is actually quite close to how you would see me dancing
+   If you encounter me in the disco, this is actually quite close to how you would see me dancing.
   ![Dancing](media/gifs/dance/Robo_Dance_Black_Grid_Front_View.gif)

-## 🎬 What a journey!
+### 🎬 What a journey!

 I had a great time doing that beast!
-And of course I spent waaay to many nights on it, but the results are really cool!
+Yes, I spent waaay too many nights on it – but I’m super proud of the result.
-I really enjoyed learning to model, texture, rig and animate 3d models!
-This was the first time i was using Blender, and i am already dreaming of more bots.
+I really enjoyed learning to **model**, **texture**, **rig** and **animate** 3d models!
+This was the first time I was using Blender, and I am already dreaming of more bots.

 ---